study-czx/HNetPa-DTI/README.md

 Run `cal_GO_sim.R` to calculate GO similarity values.
 (GO/GO_sim/)

 ### Calculation of molecular fingerprint and protein descriptor
-（1）Run `cal_fingerprint.R` to calculate the PubChem fingerprint of drugs.(feature/)<br>
+（1）Run `cal_fingerprint.R` to calculate the PubChem fingerprint.(feature/)<br>
-（2）Run `trans_to_fasta.R` to convert protein_seq_13816.csv to protein_13816.fasta, and then use the iLearnPlus platform to calculate the KSCTriad.(feature/)
+（2）Run `trans_to_fasta.R` to convert protein_seq_13816.csv to protein_13816.fasta, and then use the iLearnPlus to calculate the KSCTriad.(feature/)

 Analysis of prediction results of the DTIs from other databases
 ------
 Under the case studies folder<br>
-（1）Run `case studies.R` to view prediction results of know DTIs and get prediction scores of other drug-protein pairs.（Predict_scores.csv）<br>
+（1）Run `case studies.R` to view prediction scores of training sets and predict other scores.（Predict_scores.csv）<br>
-（2）Run `analysis_scores.R` to view the distribution of the prediction scores of know DTIs from the KEGG database and ChEMBL database.
+（2）Run `analysis_scores.R` to view the prediction scores of the DTIs of KEGG database and ChEMBL database.